coderplex-org/learn/web-dev/Frontend/Libraries & Frameworks/Learn-React.md

 ### Tasks :

-* Create a time Component which updates automatically and always shows the current time.
+* Create an Time Application which updates automatically and always shows the current time.
 Time should be in the format `HH:MM:SS AM/PM`.

 ## Conditional Rendering